-Air freight forwarding revenue for Q1 2022 was \$7.6 million, an increase of 15.1%, or approximately \$1.0 million, compared with Q1 2021.
-The increase was primarily attributable to higher fuel costs passed through to customers as a component of our pricing in addition to an approximate 1.7% increase in weight shipped.
+Air freight forwarding revenue for Q2 2022 was \$11.5 million, an increase of 79.3%, or approximately \$5.1 million, compared with Q2 2021.
+Approximately 50% of the increase is attributable to an increase in weight shipped by customers, with the remaining increase attributable to higher fuel costs passed on to customers as a component of our pricing.